alperkarabayir/DjangoBlog/README.md

 ```

 RUNNING APP:
-You can use run it with docker => "docker run -it -p 8000:8000 officeappcode"
+You can run it with docker => "docker run -it -p 8000:8000 officeappcode"
 Or you can run it without docker => "python manage.py runserver"
-you have to activate venv before
+you have to activate venv before running app.
-you can open app.`http://127.0.0.1:8000/`

 `http://127.0.0.1:8000/`

 ***IMPORTANT***
 In test sqlite3 db file i added 2 users ```admin:123``` and ```Alper:test12345``` You can login with this users or create a user with clicking Register link.